 Generally, in the case of produce for processing, the product need not meet one of the grades specified in the Regulations, but may be subject to the quality parameters specified by the applicant on the application.

 In the case of produce for repacking, only labelling and packaging requirements may be waived.

 Availability may be subject to review in the exercise of determining shortage.
 In these instances, the CFIA may verify the quality of produce offered as being available.

 Among other measures, if non-compliance with these Guidelines is determined, the Minister may refuse to consider Ministerial Exemption applications or evidence of shortage letters.

 4. Preparation and submission of applications

-The applicant completes an application for a Ministerial Exemption and submits it to the CFIA office in the receiving province along with the supporting evidence (e.g., letter from industry association) and payment for the number of loads requested.
+The applicant completes an application for a Ministerial Exemption and submits it to the CFIA (Centre of Administration) along with the supporting evidence (e.g., letter from industry association) and payment for the number of loads requested.

 A standardized Request for an Exemption to the Fresh Fruit and Vegetable Regulations form (CFIA/ACIA 4685) is attached to these Guidelines (Appendix B).
-This interactive form may be downloaded from the CFIA website, or photocopied or typeset copies may be obtained from designated CFIA offices (Appendix A).
+This interactive form may be downloaded from the CFIA website, or photocopied or typeset copies may be obtained from the Centre of Administration (Appendix A).

 The applicant is responsible for verifying that any product for which a Ministerial Exemption is requested is in compliance with any other applicable federal acts and regulations, e.g., Food and Drugs Act and Regulations, Plant Protection Act and Regulations, etc. Note that a compliance agreement, plant health permit or phytosanitary certificate may be required for the importation of some commodities.